Great Horned Owls! A guest post by ORI intern Jase Frost

 Thanks to you, the Owl Research Institute maintains long-term research on 10 owl species in Montana and Alaska.
 Our research is a critical step in understanding how to effectively preserve a future for owls.

-Featured here are some of our priority projects for 2021 in need of funding.
+Featured here are some of our priority projects in need of funding.
 Choose a project to support or make a general donation that will be applied where it is needed the most.

 Climate Change and Snowy Owls